derekmorash/derekmorash/content/generative/tie-dye-clouds/index.md

 In this case I'm using each pixel on the canvas as point in the vector field.
 Taking each pixels vector position I'm setting it's colour based on a series of calculations and noise.

-Here's a series of outputs showing my progress to get
+Here's a series of outputs showing my progress to get from a basic noise field to a more interesting design.

 {{< img src="swirl-1" alt="Tie Dye Clouds generative graphics" >}}